North Shore Kauai Beaches

 Ke'e Beach, North Shore Kauai Amenities

 There are facilities at Kee Beach, including restrooms, showers, water fountains, and picnic tables.
 There is also a lifeguard tower here staffed during regular daytime hours.

 Family Activities at Ke'e Beach

-Ke'e Beach is a great family beach, where you can relax in the sand or swim to your heart's content.
-A coral reef over 200 yards offshore protects Ke'e Beach by creating a shallow lagoon, making this a popular place for swimming, snorkeling, and scuba diving.
+Ke'e Beach is a great family beach where you can relax in the sand.
+A coral reef over 200 yards offshore protects Ke'e Beach by creating a shallow lagoon, making this a popular place for snorkeling and scuba diving.
 The reefs keep the waves here relatively calm.
 The water is relatively shallow here, making it an excellent place for kids to play.
-The lagoon has a sandy bottom that's perfect for wading and swimming in calm waters.
+The lagoon has a sandy bottom perfect for wading and swimming in calm waters.
 The reef also serves as a nesting ground for green sea turtles, making it a popular place for snorkeling.

-Plus, there are lifeguards on duty daily from 9:30-4:30 pm during the summer season (roughly May-September).
+Lifeguards are on duty daily from 9:30-4:30 pm during the summer (roughly May-September).

 Ke'e Beach Activities

 Kalalau Trail: This beach is the start of the 11-mile Kalalau Trail that leads to Kalalau Valley.
 The trail takes hikers through lush valleys, past waterfalls, and beaches only accessible by foot or boat.
 As one treks, savor the cliffs rising straight up from the ocean that goes on for miles.